Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 ### Confirm Task Type

-If using the _confirm_ task type, make sure the instantiation of the receiver application happens when the task is finished, i.e. use the `ProcessTaskEnd.End()` function.
+If using the _confirm_ task type, make sure the instantiation of application B happens when the task is finished, i.e. use the `ProcessTaskEnd.End()` function.
 This is necessary since the user can go back to the data task and do changes.